Recreation and sports facilities

 Find out more about our Aquatics Centre.

 Walka Water Works is a heritage listed 19th century pumping station.
 In 1887 the station provided the Lower Hunter Valley with their first permanent water supply and was in operation until 1923.
-Situated only 2km outside of Central Maitland, the 112 hectare site offers picnic and barbeque facilities, walking trials and a miniature railway operates on designated weekends.
+Situated only 2km outside of Central Maitland, the 112 hectare site offers picnic and barbeque facilities, walking trails and a miniature railway operates on designated weekends.

 Bakers Brickyard in Raworth is a popular park enjoyed by residents and visitors alike, and more recently dogs.
-It has undergone some significant upgrades, with an off-leash dog exercise area, new toilets installed, a barbeque area and shade cover.
+It has undergone some significant upgrades, with an off leash dog exercise area, new toilets installed, a barbeque area and shade cover.
 The park has a good variety of play equipment, including a bike path the entire way around the inside of the fence line and a duo flying fox swing.

-We know you may have your favourite parks which are typically located close to home, however we recommend next time you're out and about you explore the variety of parks Maitland has to offer.
+We know you may have your favourite parks which are typically located close to home, however we recommend next time you're out and about to explore the variety of parks Maitland has to offer.

 Use our map tool to find a park, you never know, you may just find a new favourite.